HenningGeorgi/Java/README.md

 # Java
-- Calculator for simple math operations
+- Simple algorithms for searching and sorting in a data structure